Posted in: Comics | Tagged: Craig Yoe, great moon hoax, idw, robert grossman

 Dark Side of the Moon

-Bringing this neatly full-circle, the mid-1950s were indeed the era during which the American public started thinking about Life on the Moon in earnest.
+Bringing this neatly full circle, the mid-1950s were indeed the era during which the American public started thinking about Life on the Moon in earnest.
 Disney opened Tomorrowland with its Flight to the Moon attraction in 1955.
 The same year, Disney also televised a Man and the Moon special featuring none other than Werner von Braun.
-Long story short, von Braun — the creator of the dreaded German V2 rocket, one of the most fearsome weapons in the Nazi arsenal during WWII — was being introduced to the American public with Disney's help.
+Long story short, von Braun — the best-known creator of the dreaded German V2 rocket, one of the most fearsome weapons in the Nazi arsenal during WWII — was helping explain and promote concepts of space flight to the American public with Disney's help.
 And among other environs, the Moon was our destination.

 Just as it was in 1835, the Moon as an object of our fascination was ascendant in 1955, with films, songs, newspaper headlines — and a tasty treat called the MoonPie, freshly trademarked and now being heavily advertised.
 The space race was getting underway.